 The final report of the WSIB Operational Review was released in November 2020.
-The report was supportive of the OWA and its role in the system and recommended a modest budget increase for the agency.
-The report also made a number of broader recommendations regarding other aspects of the WSIB and the workplace insurance system as a whole.
-Long-term plans for implementing the report are not yet known.
-In 2021-22, the OWA will work with the Ministry, system and community partners as required.
+The report was supportive of the OWA and its role in the system and this resulted in the agency receiving a modest permanent budget increase to support the funding for the new case management system.
+In 2022-2023, the OWA will work with the Ministry, system and community partners as required and will respond to changes as appropriate.